Are you looking to get the best Canon R lenses in 2023?

 I also noticed the right of the bat was the color rendering, with natural and well-saturated colors.

-I met an outstanding representation of colors across the color palette, without unnatural color-shifting due to low light.
+I met an outstanding representation of colors across the color palette without unnatural color-shifting due to low light.

 Close focus is excellent, and the lens hood allowed me to get very close to the subject without worrying about contact with the glass.

-The image stabilization is beneficial if you want to try to shoot handheld.
+Image stabilization is beneficial if you want to try to shoot handheld.
 Autofocus is blisteringly fast and made even better because you can adjust the focal range with a switch on the side of the lens.

 The bokeh effect is exceptionally soft and butter-smooth, making this Canon R macro lens ideal for portrait photography, aside from its macro performance.